hl7dk/kl-gateway/input/pagecontent/index.md

 #### Follow-up Observations
 Information about the outcome of a follow-up encounter.
 The follow-up observations must contain the coding for the outcome (FSIII resultat af opfølgning) and a reference to one or more conditions about which the observation is made.

-All changes to the follow-up observations since the last reporting must be included in a new report, including the conditions and interventions referenced by the observations.
+All changes to the follow-up observations since the last reporting must be included in a new report, including the conditions referenced by the observations.

 Free text information about the follow-up outcome is not part of this reporting.